shirishkc/LaptopBooster/README.md

     - prefetch
 #### "REMOVE ALL THE FILE FROM" OR "SIMPLY PRESS CTRL + A THEN SHIFT + DEL" .PRESS OK.

+## CMD COMMAND TO UPGRADE ALL THE DRIVER AND SOFTWARE:

+CODE:
+            winget upgrade --all